andrewwongls/ideasformedium/index.md

 Syntax highlighted code block

 # Header 1
-<h1> This is going to be a place where I will collect all my crazy ideas for writing Medium articles
+<h1> This is going to be a place where I will collect all my crazy ideas for writing Medium articles<h1>
 ## Header 2
 ### Header 3